 Having a great background is essential.

-This way, you have the background, lighting, and sound always ready to go.
+This way, the background, lighting, and sound are always ready to go.

 Listen to the show above and comment below with your questions or comments.